informatici/openhospital-core/sql/extra/README.md

 # Purpose of this folder

-The scripts contained in this folder are temporary and for experimental features.
+The scripts contained in this folder are for testing / experimental features.

-They are not meant to be official release and they can be tested at your own risk.
+They are not meant to be used in production environment, use it at your own risk.